alexander-group/syncfit/README.md

 [![Documentation Status](https://readthedocs.org/projects/syncfit/badge/?version=latest)](https://syncfit.readthedocs.io/en/latest/?badge=latest)
 [![PyPI version][pypi-version]][pypi-link]

-Modeling code for Radio Synchrotron SEDs that uses MCMC and the SED models from XXX and YYY (fill in citations later).
+Modeling code for Radio Synchrotron SEDs that uses MCMC and the SED models from the following sources:
+* `mq_model.py` : Margalit & Quataert (2024) at https://ui.adsabs.harvard.edu/abs/2002ApJ...568..820G/abstract
+* all other models : Granot & Sari (2002) at https://ui.adsabs.harvard.edu/abs/2002ApJ...568..820G/abstract
+If you use this code, you should be citing them!

 # Installation
 ## User Installation